What is a WBS Dictionary?

 Note down the key milestones relating to this deliverable.
 For example, go live date or delivery date, test dates or quality assurance dates.

-Enter the individual, department, or organisation that is responsible for the delivery of the completed component.
+Enter the individual, department, or organization that is responsible for the delivery of the completed component.

 Document anything that this deliverable is dependent on or is a dependency for.
 For example, note down anything that is required in order for work on this deliverable to start, and document anything that requires this deliverable.